Miscellaneous Software

 Command-line program which waits a given amount of time for a list of files to appear in a directory, deleting each file as it appears (or immediately if it's there from the start).

-I wrote this simple program because every time I log on to my computer at work a load of unwanted shortcut icons are dumped on my desktop.
-I made a batch file which runs WaitDel on startup so that the files are deleted once they appear.
+I wrote this simple program because every time I logged on to my work computer a load of unwanted shortcut icons were dumped on my desktop.
+I made a batch file which ran WaitDel on startup so the files were deleted after they appeared.

 Usage: